What Brass Of Peace Is About

+The field of music is very competitive.
+Only a small percentage of those who train to become musicians actually become employed as performers in the field of music.
 The Brass of Peace Scholarship Program (BOP), a tuition-free program for talented high school students is an intensive training program which prepares its members for greater success in the very competitive field of music.
-For a period of 36 weeks during the school year, the Brass of Peace Scholars, a group of 13-15 gifted children, are given two-hour weekly coaching sessions with National Symphony Orchestra hornist, Sylvia Alimena.
+For a period of 36 weeks during the school year, the Brass of Peace Scholars, a group of 13-15 gifted children, are given two-hour weekly coaching sessions with former National Symphony Orchestra hornist, Sylvia Alimena.
 There are no fees or tuition of any kind.
-The ultimate goal is to build individual and ensemble skills as well as help them build confidence in performing and public speaking.”
+The ultimate goal is to build individual and ensemble skills as well as build confidence in performing and public speaking.

 Brass of Peace Masterclasses

 The Brass of Peace Masterclasses are presented annually by Sylvia Alimena on two consecutive Sundays in January and by visiting clinicians.
 These masterclasses are designed to help students take more successful auditions.
 The Masterclasses are free and open to the public.
 In the 2016 -17 season, trumpeter, Phil Snedecor was our guest clinician.